-Upon completing your Food Science degree, you will have established broad expertise to be applied in a wide variety of employment opportunities and be prepared to climb the career ladder offered by food industries.
+Upon completing your degree in Food Biosciences, you will have established broad expertise to be applied in a wide variety of employment opportunities and be prepared to climb the career ladder offered by food industries.
 You’ll find opportunities like:

 With employers such as: